qwasi/android-sdk/README.md

 	qwasi.registerDevice(String, String);
 }
 catch(QwasiError e){
-	handle the code from e
+	//handle the code from e
+	e.PrintStackTrace();
 }
 ```

 ## Device Registration
 ### Device Tokens
-Every device that engages with Qwasi requires a unique device token.
-This token is returned upon calling device register.
-It should be stored for future calls to device register to ensure you can properly track events for that device. registerDevice only needs to be called once per application start, unless you change the configuration.
+Every device that engages with Qwasi SDK requires a unique device token.
+This token will be stored by the Qwasi object when it is instaniated, and passed to
+the server when a device is registered or push is enabled.

 There are many `registerDevice` overloads defined in `Qwasi.java`, the simplest and most useful is: